pdx-cs-rust-web/knock-knock-2/README.md

 For working on the code, you will want to

-    cargo install sqlx-cli`
+    cargo install sqlx-cli

 * `sqlx` migrations are turned on, with reverse sequential migrations.
 Add a migration called `<name>` with

         sqlx migrate add -r -s <name>

   and then edit the migration files.
+You may want to run

+        sqlx migrate run

 * `sqlx` compile-time checking of queries against the database schemas is turned on.
 If you modify the database schemas or the queries in the source code, please run

-        sqlx prepare
+        DATABASE_URL=sqlite://db/knock-knock.db cargo sqlx prepare

-  to update things so that users can compile before the database is built and migrated.
+  to update things.

-Because of the above you may need to
+Because of the above you need to

     git add .sqlx migrations

 before committing to ensure things are up to date.

+## Docker

+Install Docker CE and build an image with

+      docker build -t kk2 .

+You can then run the image with

+      docker run -p 3000:3000 kk2

+Note that the image is built with the database from the build directory copied in: it will not persist across image builds.
+A named Docker volume could be used for persisting the database.

 ## License